kmulligan01/Maze-Game/README.md

 # Maze Game

 This is a Javascript project I had made that is a simple maze game.
 Using your keyboard (A-left, W-up, S-down, D-right), toggle the ball until it collides with the green square to win the game.
+The game is responsive so it fits any screen size to play, and a developer can change the grid that the maze is played on so that the difficulty level can be changed.

 ## Getting Started